-The PPS supports efficient land use, a mix of housing types and densities, residential intensification, public transit ridership, and the protection of cultural heritage and natural heritage resources.
-The PPS provides guidance on the reduction of costs and the risks to public safety with policies on natural hazards.
+The PPS supports efficient land use, a mix of housing types and densities, residential intensification, public transit ridership, and the protection of cultural heritage.
+The PPS focuses on development within settlement areas and away from sensitive resources.
 It encourages growth in built up areas by providing opportunity for mixed uses, housing and employment, parks and open spaces, transportation choices and pedestrian movement.
+Local centres and intensification corridors (major arterials or higher order transit corridors), are identified as key areas for intensification and redevelopment.